w3c/did-wg/index.md

 This is a single place that collects Frequently Asked Questions and links about the recent set of objections that Google, Apple, and Mozilla filed against the W3C Decentralized Identifier specification.
+This document is maintained by one of the Editors of the DID Core 1.0 specification.

 1. [What is going on?](#what-is-going-on)
 1. [What happens if the objections are upheld?](#what-happens-if-the-objections-are-upheld)